connexcs/docs/docs/customer/did.md

 ## Bulk Upload

 For batches of DIDs, you can use Bulk Upload to add multiple DIDs at one time using a CSV (comma-separated values) file.
 It is then mapped to the correct values in Control Panel during the upload process.

 You can perform this for an individual Customers (**Management :material-menu-right: Customer :material-menu-right: [Customer Name] :material-menu-right: DID**) or Globally (**Global :material-menu-right: DID**).

 !!!
 Caution "CSV files ONLY"
     Use only a CSV file to upload DID numbers.
-If you upload a regular spreadsheet or another file, the Control Panel becomes unresponsive, and you must log out and log in to use the Control Panel.
+If you upload a regular spreadsheet or another file, the Control Panel becomes unresponsive.

+    You must log out and log in to use the Control Panel.

 **Step 1: Create the CSV**

 **1.** In Microsoft Excel, open a new workbook and save it as a CSV (Comma delimited) file.

-**2.** In the first row, add the names of the input fields as column headers.
-In step 2, you will have a chance to map these fields to the exact fields in ConnexCS, so these don't need to be exact.
+**2.** In the first row, add the names of the input fields as column headers like Customer column or DID column.

-**3.** From the second row on, add the values of the input fields, one row per DID.
+**3.** The next step is to map the created columns into the system.

+**4**.
+To map the columns, follow the listed steps:

++ Mapping is initiated by right-clicking the second row and selecting the "Set Start Row" option from the menu.
+You will see the first row highlighted in **Blue.**

++ After that, click on each column separately, choose the 'Map column' option, and select the options from the drop-down list to map that column.

 !!! tip "Tips for creating the CSV file"
     Steps to take to ensure that the next steps are peformed efforlessly: